Great Translation Movement

-The Great Translation Movement (大翻译运动 (Dà Fānyì Yùndòng, 大翻譯運動)) is an online anti-war movement and Twitter account launched during the 2022 Russian invasion of Ukraine.
+The Great Translation Movement (大翻译运动 (Dà Fānyì Yùndòng, 大翻譯運動)) is an online movement and Twitter account launched in 2022 during the Russian invasion of Ukraine.
 It seeks to document displays of ultranationalist, pro-Russian and anti-Western sentiment in China by translating comments found in the Chinese internet.
 The languages it has translated to include English, Japanese, Korean, and Spanish.
-The Guardian has pointed out that the Great Translation Movement has been a source for English-language speakers to understand the Chinese Communist Party (CCP) and state media's reaction towards the Russian invasion of Ukraine, though experts cautioned seeing the posts as representative of the Chinese public, noting that China has a highly censored media environment.
+The Guardian observed that the Great Translation Movement has been a source for English-language speakers to understand the Chinese Communist Party (CCP) and state media's reaction towards the Russian invasion of Ukraine, although experts cautioned seeing the posts as representative of the Chinese public, citing China's highly censored media environment.